chrisgrieser/nvim-early-retirement/README.md

 	-- will not close the alternate file ignoreAltFile = true,

+	-- minimum number of open buffers for auto-closing to become active, e.g., -- by setting this to 4, no auto-closing will take place when you have 3 -- or less open buffers.
+Note that this plugin never closes the currently -- active buffer, so a number < 2 will effectively disable this setting. minimumBufferNum = 1,

 	-- will ignore buffers with unsaved changes.
 If false, the buffers will -- automatically be written and then closed. ignoreUnsavedChangesBufs = true,